 The first half of Alcinus Y. Eaton's life was spent in the state of his birth.
 He attended both the Beaver Academy and the Mt.
 Union College in Alliance, Ohio (graduating from the latter in the class of 1867) and following his graduation accepted a position as a professor of Greek and Latin at the Wyoming College in Delaware.
 He would return to Ohio around 1869 and continued his studies at the Ohio State Law College, being a graduate of the class of 1870.
 After receiving his degree Eaton developed a case of wanderlust and spent the next few years traveling, keeping a diary of his travels, which included stints as a gold prospector and newspaper editor in Silver City, New Mexico.
 Eaton eventually settled in San Saba, Texas, where would establish a law practice.
 He engaged in practice in that town for about two years, later leaving Texas to again take up traveling, this time "through the South and parts of South America."

 After completing his travels Alcinus Eaton migrated to Minnesota in 1879, first settling in St. Paul.
 He remained here a short time and in 1880 removed to Delano, where he built up another law practice.
-Eaton left Delano some time later and resettled in the neighboring village of Buffalo, where he would become a prominent public figure, serving as Buffalo village president (nine terms in all) and would later be elected as Wright County Attorney.
+Eaton left Delano sometime later and resettled in the neighboring village of Buffalo, where he would become a prominent public figure, serving as Buffalo village president (nine terms in all) and would later be elected as Wright County Attorney.
 Eaton also dabbled in publishing during his residency here, serving as the editor of the Buffalo Journal.

 In 1886 Eaton's public profile received a significant boost when he was nominated for the Minnesota State Senate.
 He would win election to that body in November as a Republican, and after taking his seat at the start of the 1887 term was named to the senate committees on Booms, Logs and Lumber, Claims, Grain and Warehouses, Judiciary, the State Reform School, and chaired the committee on the Geological and Natural History Survey.
-Eaton would be returned to the senate by the citizens of Sherburne and Wright counties in the election of 1890, and during this term sat on several different committees, including: Elections, Towns and Counties, and served as chairman of both the committees on Printing and Reapportionment.
+Eaton would be returned to the Senate by the citizens of Sherburne and Wright counties in the election of 1890, and during this term sat on several different committees, including Elections, Towns and Counties, and served as chairman of the committees on Printing and Reapportionment.

-Alcinus Y. Eaton retired from the senate at the conclusion of his second term in 1894.
-He died four years later on October 8, 1898 at age 56 and was survived by his wife Narcissa Walker Eaton, whom he had married in 1885.
+Alcinus Y. Eaton retired from the Senate at the conclusion of his second term in 1894.
+He died four years later on October 8, 1898, at age 56 and was survived by his wife Narcissa Walker Eaton, whom he had married in 1885.
 A burial location for both Eaton and his wife is unknown at this time.

 From "Arizona, Prehistoric, Aboriginal, Pioneer, Modern", Vol. III, 1916.